 ICTQual ISO/IEC 27701 Privacy Information Management System Lead Implementer Course

-The ISO/IEC 27701 Privacy Information Management System (PIMS) Lead Implementer Course is a training program designed to equip professionals with the knowledge and skills necessary to implement and manage a Privacy Information Management System based on the ISO/IEC 27701 standard.
+The ICTQual ISO/IEC 27701 Privacy Information Management System Lead Implementer Course is designed to provide learners with advanced knowledge and practical skills to establish, implement, manage, and improve a Privacy Information Management System (PIMS) in accordance with the ISO/IEC 27701 standard.
+This internationally recognised extension of ISO/IEC 27001 focuses on enhancing privacy protection and strengthening the management of personally identifiable information (PII) within organisations.

 ISO/IEC 27701 Privacy Information Management System Lead Implementer Course